-The Bishop Joseph Johnson Black Cultural Center provides African and African American cultural programming for the University community and promotes the retention of African-descended students.
+The Bishop Joseph Johnson Black Cultural Center provides educational and cultural programming on the African and African American experience for the Vanderbilt and Nashville communities.
 Dedicated in 1984, the Center is named after the first African American student admitted to Vanderbilt (in 1953).
+The Center represents one of Vanderbilt's numerous efforts to acknowledge and promote diversity.

-The Center represents the University's efforts in promoting diversity and fostering understanding and appreciation of the diverse cultural heritages and values in our world.
-In this respect, the Center also serves as a clearinghouse for information relative to African and African American culture and life.
-Symposia, lectures, music, academic materials, and publications on the universal black experience provide a broad spectrum of activities for the University and the general public.
+One of the Center's aims is to foster an understanding of the values and cultural heritage of people of African descent worldwide.
+In this regard, the Center serves as a resource for information on African and African American life and culture.
+Symposia, lectures, musical performances, art exhibitions, audiovisual materials, and publications on the African and African American experience provide a broad spectrum of activities for the University and the general public.
+The center also provides office space for the Afro-Hispanic Review, which is edited by Vanderbilt faculty and graduate students.